kevmoo/dart_in_the_shell/dart_in_the_shell.md

 # Only set `exitcode` in `bin/my_app.dart`.

-I'd argue package code should NEVER touch `exitCode`.
+- Code in `lib/` should NEVER touch `exitCode`.

-It makes tracking down which code is setting the exit code super hard.
+- Makes tracking down which code is setting the exit code super hard.

-Do it only in one place.
+- Do it only in one place.

 # Non-zero exit code on failure

-A non-zero exit code means the process failed.
-If your app crashes with an unhandled exception, a non-zero exit code is set automatically.
+- A non-zero exit code means the process failed.
+- If your app crashes with an unhandled exception, a non-zero exit code is set automatically.

 # Example: Non-zero exit code